 Learning how to tell if a Facebook profile is fake is an essential digital safety skill.
 Fake Facebook accounts are everywhere.
 Scammers use them to steal money, harvest personal information, run romance scams, and spread misinformation.
 The same patterns appear across platforms, which is why our broader guide on how to spot a fake social media profile is the natural companion to this one.

-This guide walks you through the most common fake Facebook profile signs, shows you how to verify profiles without engaging, and gives you simple steps to protect yourself.
+This guide walks you through the most common fake Facebook profile signs, shows you how to verify profiles without engaging, and gives you simple steps to protect yourself, with help from the AuthentiLens Fake Profile Checker .

 Fake Facebook accounts exist for many reasons.